xhbr/xhbr/README.md

 - I'm a Software Engineer and I build soutions for Mobile and Web, :globe_with_meridians: :iphone:
 - I work with **React-Native**, **ReactJS**, **NodeJS**.
-- Reach me out at :e-mail: shabbirhaider1993@gmail.com
+- You can reach out to me :e-mail: shabbirhaider1993@gmail.com
 - Cheers :slightly_smiling_face: